Holy Mole vs Pasilla: Mole Hybrid vs Classic

 Quick Comparison

 Holy Mole Pepper measures 700–800 SHU while Pasilla Pepper registers 1K–3K SHU.
-That makes Pasilla Pepper 3x hotter.
+That makes Pasilla Pepper about 3.1x hotter by upper SHU range.
 Holy Mole Pepper is known for its distinctive flavor (Capsicum annuum), while Pasilla Pepper offers earthy and rich notes (C. annuum).

 Holy Mole Pepper